 Rationale (What is going on for our learners?
 How do we know?
-Why does it matter?)
+Why does it matter?).
+Please ensure priority learners are included as a focus.

-- Through a focus on literacy across the grades, including primary literacy groups for many years and the Early Learning Profile for the past two years, South Nelson has strong evidence of success in reading development. - We have noticed a trend in students having limited written output and stamina for writing more detailed passages as would be expected in grade level performance standards.
+- With a strong early primary focus on literacy using the ELP and levelled primary literacy groups South Nelson has strong evidence of success in reading development. - We have noticed a trend in students having limited written output and stamina for writing more detailed passages as would be expected in grade level performance standards. - Challenges to writing success were seen in grade 4 FSAs, where many students struggled in their cold draft writing during the FSA assessment. - Gr.
+4 cohort has diverse needs which is reflective in their achievement. - Gr.
+4 achievement on FSA lower than classroom achievement